-Ms. Hodgson is a partner in the firm’s International Arbitration Practice.
+Ms. Hodgson is head of the firm's New York International Arbitration Practice.
 She focuses her practice on investor-state and commercial arbitrations, counselling governments and state-owned entities, as well as corporate entities, with respect to international investment protection provisions, business disputes and World Trade Organization (WTO) dispute resolution and international trade policy issues.

 Recognized by Latinvex as one of the top 50 female practitioners and top 100 lawyers whose practice focuses on Latin America, Ms. Hodgson is noted for her key role in successfully defending countries in investment arbitration, including Venezuela in several International Centre for Settlement of Investment Disputes (ICSID) arbitrations.
 She has also represented the Republic of Panama and Peru in ICSID and United Nations Commission on International Trade Law (UNCITRAL) matters.
 Ms. Hodgson is also an arbitrator.

 Ms. Hodgson began her career in private practice before becoming a US government litigator at the US Department of Justice, where she litigated claims brought by bank shareholders against the United States, as well as public contracting disputes.
 She then joined the Office of the United States Trade Representative as an associate general counsel.
 There, she litigated international trade disputes before the WTO; provided counsel in NAFTA Chapter 11 investor-state arbitrations involving the United States, Canada and Mexico; and defended the United States in ad hoc arbitrations under the 1996 Softwood Lumber Agreement between the United States and Canada.

 Ms. Hodgson has been recognized in Who’s Who Legal Arbitration, including as a Thought Leader, in Legal 500 Latin America and ranked by Chambers in its Latin America, USA and Global publications.
 She has also been appointed to the International Chamber of Commerce Commission (ICC) Institute of World Business Law, effective January 1, 2021.
 She was also appointed to the ICC Commission on Arbitration and ADR (and serves on its Task Force on Corruption in Arbitration), as well as the councils of the AAA and the American Society of International Law.
 She is a founding member of the Washington Women in International Arbitration.
 Ms. Hodgson is a native Spanish speaker.